Post job

 A general warehouse worker takes responsibility for doing various duties in warehousing.
 General warehouse workers receive and process incoming materials and stock, pick and file orders, and pack and ship these orders.
 The workers manage, organize, and retrieve stocks from the warehouse.
 They make sure that the orders are picked up and/or delivered on time.
 It is expected from them to have working experience in the job.
 They have to be proficient in terms of inventory software, systems, and databases.
 Among the other necessary skills for this career are time management, analytical, communication, and good organizational skills.

-There are some key differences in responsibilities as well.
-For example, a pick up worker responsibilities require skills like "warehouse environment," "rf," "pallets," and "assembly line."
+There are some key differences in the responsibilities of each position.
+For example, pick up worker responsibilities require skills like "warehouse environment," "rf," "pallets," and "assembly line."
 Meanwhile a typical chocolatier has skills in areas such as "food handling," "cleanliness," "quality customer service," and "food preparation."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

-The education levels that chocolatiers earn is a bit different than that of pick up workers.
+The education levels that chocolatiers earn slightly differ from pick up workers.
 In particular, chocolatiers are 2.9% more likely to graduate with a Master's Degree than a pick up worker.
 Additionally, they're 0.0% less likely to earn a Doctoral Degree.

-But both careers also use different skills, according to real pick up worker resumes.
-While pick up worker responsibilities can utilize skills like "warehouse environment," "rf," "pallets," and "customer orders," some ditch riders use skills like "ditch," "cdl," "water usage," and "water pumps."
+Each career also uses different skills, according to real pick up worker resumes.
+While pick up worker responsibilities can utilize skills like "warehouse environment," "rf," "pallets," and "customer orders," ditch riders use skills like "ditch," "cdl," "water usage," and "water pumps."

-On the topic of education, ditch riders earn similar levels of education than pick up workers.
-In general, they're 0.0% less likely to graduate with a Master's Degree and 0.0% less likely to earn a Doctoral Degree.
+Ditch riders earn similar levels of education than pick up workers in general.
+They're 0.0% less likely to graduate with a Master's Degree and 0.0% less likely to earn a Doctoral Degree.

-Let's now take a look at the hop trainer profession.
-On average, these workers make lower salaries than pick up workers with a $331 difference per year.
+On average, hop trainers earn lower salaries than pick up workers, with a $331 difference per year.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from pick up worker resumes include skills like "warehouse environment," "rf," "pallets," and "customer orders," whereas a hop trainer might be skilled in "customer service," "fifo," "mii," and "efficient knowledge. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from pick up worker resumes include skills like "warehouse environment," "rf," "pallets," and "customer orders," whereas a hop trainer is more likely to list skills in "customer service," "fifo," "mii," and "efficient knowledge. "

-Hop trainers typically study at similar levels compared with pick up workers.
+Most hop trainers achieve a similar degree level compared to pick up workers.
 For example, they're 0.0% less likely to graduate with a Master's Degree, and 0.0% less likely to earn a Doctoral Degree.